resinstack/website/content/faq.md

 ## Doesn't using pre-built policies make it easier for me to get hacked?

-Welcome to 2020, despite elevated levels of strange, security through obscurity is still not a viable strategy.

 The policies that are provided in the reference Nomad, Consul, and Vault Terraform modules are based on applying the principal of least bits to getting the HashiStack to run.
 You can create equivalent